PASSIONLab/ELBA/README.md

 # Build diBELLA
 -----

-To build diBELLA, you can clone or download the source from here:
+To build diBELLA, you can use the following commands:
   ```
     mkdir build_release
     cd build_release